 Some states already have state False Claims Acts to prohibit and penalize companies that knowingly submit a false claim.
 Each state law has or will have different specific guidelines or laws.
-For more information about details of the law in a particular state, please contact the law department in New York.
+For more information about details of the law in a particular state, please contact the law department in your state of employment.